developer-zebra/developer-zebra-site/src/mx/overview/index.md

 ---
-title: MX Management System
+title: About the MX Management System
 layout: guide.html
 ---

 ## Overview

-The MX Management System (MXMS) provides a common interface to Zebra Android device capabilities utilizing XML that conforms to the standard OMA-CP PROV (Microsoft MSPROV) schema.
-This allows developers and administrators to have an extensible, efficient, reliable and scalable means for configuring and administrating Zebra Android devices.
-MXMS exposes capabilities provided by the underlying CSPs to give the user access to  privileged and unprivileged APIs.
+The MX Management System (MXMS) is an XML-based communication framework that provides a common interface for managing the capabilities and behaviors of Zebra Android devices.
+The XML used by the framework conforms to the Open Mobile Alliance specifications for Client Provisioning (OMA-CP).
+The framework affords developers and administrators an extensible, efficient, reliable and scalable means of configuring and administering Zebra Android devices.
+MXMS exposes capabilities provided by the underlying CSPs on a device, which provide uniform access to privileged and unprivileged APIs.
 Each CSP exposes its capabilities using DSD files included with the MDM Toolkit.
-These DSD files are imported into a DSD tool to generate XML that can be sent to the MXMS running on the device to change a device configuration or behavior.
+A DSD tool, loaded with the DSD files for a particular device or set of devices, can generate XML code that when sent to the MXMS running on the device can change the devices' configuration or behavior.

 ## Definition of Terms